victorl1964/plot-northwind-flask/README.md

 the DataScience world, and their integration to web applications, some better practices were not introduced yet, So you won't see in this version:

-- SQLAlchemy.
-NO ORM is being used in this release.
-Dataframe are created and populated in config.py, using raw queries against PostgreSQL

  -No automatic translation.
 Web interfaces, messages, labels, and the like, are in English (my modest English)

  -You won't likely see a good Object Oriented Design.
 Classes were designed on the fly, as ideas came to my mind,